yuyuxu/auction-war-solo/src/note.md

 - [ ] Timer should be an object rather than a static model.

-- [ ] Gradually writing front end pages into ko view model instead of jquery.
+- [ ] Gradually writing front end pages into ko view model instead of jquery (Questionnaire SVO page and Quiz page).

 - [ ] What is being recorded to database should be improved.